Hans Hasenpflug: Photography/career

 At the time of the 150th Anniversary Salon, Hasenpflug worked briefly in Melbourne for Athol Shmith's studio in Collins Street.
-From 1942-1945, he moved to the commercial studio of Austin-Murcott and Ritter-Jesppersen.
+From 1942 to 1945, he moved to the commercial studio of Austin-Murcott and Ritter-Jespersen.

 In the 1940s, Hasenpflug began developing an industrial clientele but the field was off limits to him as an 'enemy alien' during the war and he had to transition to child portraiture.
 At the end of the war, Hans was made a citizen in Australia.
 In the 1950s, he was a printer at Latrobe Studios with Bruno Benini whose entry into fashion he encouraged.
 Henry Talbot replaced him there when he moved back to Sydney to open his own commercial illustration studio in Drury Lane in Mosman.

 Before he fell ill and ended his career, he worked for Myer department store, specialising in product advertising.